alesanka/FinanceAdvisor/README.md

 In case of error response:

 ```
-HTTP/1.1 400 Bad Request
+HTTP/1.1 403 Forbidden
 Content-Type: text/html; charset=utf-8

-'Only admin can update loan type data, so admin_id is required.'
+'Only admins can update loan types.
 ```

 or